swcarpentry/good-enough-practices-in-scientific-computing/index.md

 for new collaborators to join.
 These collaborators might be new grad students or postdocs in the lab, or they might be *you* returning to a project that has been idle for some time.
-As summarized in [steinmacher2015][], you want to make it easy for people to set up a local workspace so that they *can* contribute, help them find tasks so that they know *what* to contribute, and make the contribution process clear so that they know *how* to contribute.
+As summarized in [[steinmacher2015](#steinmacher2015)], you want to make it easy for people to set up a local workspace so that they *can* contribute, help them find tasks so that they know *what* to contribute, and make the contribution process clear so that they know *how* to contribute.
 You also want to make it easy for people to give you credit for your work.

-1.  *Create an overview of your project (3a).* Have a short file in the project's home directory that explains the purpose of the project.
+1.  ***Create an overview of your project.
+(3a)*** Have a short file in the project's home directory that explains the purpose of the project.
     This file (generally called `README`, `README.txt`, or something similar) should contain the project's title, a brief description, up-to-date contact information, and an example or two of how to run various cleaning or analysis tasks.
 It is often the first thing users of your project will look at, so make it explicit that you welcome contributors and point them to ways they can help.

     You should also create a `CONTRIBUTING` file that describes what people need to do in order to get the project going and contribute